antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 We are working on making .NET perform better in containers.
 We heard reports about [poor performance related to a change in .NET Core 3.1](https://github.com/dotnet/runtime/issues/622) late last year (which was later reverted).
 We are now investigating the performance of using .NET in high-density and other configurations to help inform what we expect will be a relatively scoped set of changes that unlock the next significant performance improvements in containers.
 It should be noted that [.NET Core 3.0 was a very big release for .NET and containers](https://devblogs.microsoft.com/dotnet/using-net-and-docker-together-dockercon-2019-update/), with the 3.1 issue being a small (and short-lived) blip.

 We are always looking for opportunities to improve the images we publish.
 This includes [reducing image size](https://github.com/dotnet/dotnet-docker/issues/1814#issuecomment-625294750), but also extending the set of images we publish.
 We have decided to [start publishing Windows Server Core images](https://github.com/dotnet/dotnet-docker/issues/1852) based on feedback we heard on GitHub and other sources.
 The following is an [example Dockerfile](https://github.com/mthalman/dotnet-docker/blob/e4a2c1b8696b4b8657a775d6ee8e72d69e650a2f/5.0/runtime/windowsservercore-1909/amd64/Dockerfile) that will be used when we start publishing these images.
+We've made other changes that [reduce the size of Windows Server Core images](https://devblogs.microsoft.com/dotnet/we-made-windows-server-core-container-images-40-smaller/), making them more attractive to use.

 Last, we are working to make it easier to work with container orchestrators and similar envionments.
 We are adding support for [OpenTelemetry out of the box](https://github.com/dotnet/runtime/issues/31372) so that you can [capture distributed traces and metrics from your application](https://opentelemetry.io/).
 We are also working on a new set of tools in the [dotnet/tye](https://github.com/dotnet/tye) that are intended to improve microservices developer productivity, both for development and deploying to Kubernetes.